SymbioticEDA/sva-demos/README.md

     // after a goes high, b must be high for 2 cycles followed 1 cycle later by c assert property ($rose(a) |=> b[*2] ##1 c);

+The assertion fails at step 15 because b is not high after a goes high.
+At step 8 the assertion is disabled due to reset being high.

 ![consecutive](images/03-consecutive.png)